nautls/nautilus-wallet/docs/dapp-connector/wallet-interaction.md

 ```

 :::tip
-Note that the `tokens` field is an `array`, which means you can filter by various tokens in the same call.
+Note that the `tokens` property is an `array`, which means you can filter by various tokens in the same call.
 :::

 ## Get the current height